 If we take a quick look at the figures (which report commercial aviation flights (passenger and cargo)):

-- There were a few accidents with large number of fatalities (details here).
+- There were 5 accidents with over 10 fatalities (details here).

 The graphic above from the Aviation Safety Network provides the view of the evolution of accidents.
-However, in their database they provide some more figures with which I produced some graphics.
+However, in their database they provide some more figures with which I produced the graphics below.

 Evolution of accidents per million flights